Red flags that tempt the tax auditor

 The actual scoring formula to determine which tax returns are most likely to be in error is a closely guarded secret.
 But Nath, a tax attorney in the Washington, D.C., area, says it's no mystery the system is designed to screen for returns that could put more money in the government Treasury.

 Tax experts believe one discriminant information function component looks at average deduction amounts.
 This allows IRS examiners to spot inconsistencies, such as a high mortgage interest deduction and low income.

-Tax specialists at Wolters Kluwer CCH examined 2012 return statistics, the latest complete data, and came up with the following itemized deduction averages.
+Tax specialists at Wolters Kluwer Tax & Accounting US examined 2012 return statistics, the latest complete data, and came up with the following itemized deduction averages.
 These are for illustrative purposes only.
-CCH experts note that the IRS takes a dim view of taxpayers who base their claimed deductions on these figures.
+The experts note that the IRS takes a dim view of taxpayers who base their claimed deductions on these figures.
 The numbers can be useful, however, in giving you a general idea as to whether certain deductions on your return might seem out of line.